Battlefield (video game series): Development history

 In 2009, EA released two download-only games, Battlefield Heroes, a free-to-play Refractor 2 engine game, supported by advertising and micropayments and Battlefield 1943, a Frostbite engine game, released in July 2009, for Xbox 360 and PlayStation 3, and was scheduled for release in Q1 2010, for PCs, but was cancelled.

 In 2010, a sequel to Battlefield: Bad Company, Battlefield: Bad Company 2, was released, involving "B" Company's search for an electromagnetic pulse weapon.
 It features a larger multiplayer than its predecessor Bad Company, with updated graphics and realistic effects (e.g. bullet-drop).
 The game introduced the rush game mode and brought in weapons.
 It features a "VIP" system of content distribution where player with VIP codes gain early access to new maps.
 DICE also released an expansion for Bad Company 2, Battlefield: Bad Company 2: Vietnam, setting the game in the Vietnam War.

 Battlefield 3 was announced in 2009, and in 2010 it was confirmed that gamers who pre-ordered Medal of Honor Limited Edition would receive Battlefield 3 forty-eight hours before the open beta was released.
 On February 4, 2011, the first teaser trailer for the game was revealed, with a preliminary release in the Fall of 2011.
-Among the features that remain in the game are Jets and the ability to go prone.
+Among the new features that are introduced in the game include fighter jets, attack aircraft, and the ability to go prone.
 The game allows 64 (on the PC) players as in all previous Battlefield titles, though the consoles allow for 24-player matches.
 The Battlefield 3 Beta was released on September 29, 2011.
 Battlefield 3 was released on October 25, 2011 and has received high review scores and has received awards from IGN.

 On November 5, 2010, EASY Studios announced a follow-up to its free-to-play Battlefield Heroes, Battlefield Play4Free.
 EASY develops the free-to-play variants of Battlefield.
 Its latest offering gives players the same free-to-play pricing structure of Heroes, while still offering a more serious, core Battlefield experience (as opposed to Heroes' lighthearted, cartoon-styled environment).
 Battlefield Play4Free went into open beta on April 4, 2011.